Product

 • The page could benefit from more emotional storytelling, imagery, or testimonials.

-• The CTA for donations could be made more prominent and engaging to immediately capture visitor attention.
+• The CTA for donations could be made more prominent and engaging to immediately capture the visitor’s attention.

 8. GOSH (Great Ormond Street Hospital)

-The Great Ormond Street Hospital (GOSH) Charity’s Christmas Appeal 2023 landing page is designed to encourage donations during the festive season, focusing on helping seriously ill children.
+The Great Ormond Street Hospital (GOSH) Charity’s Christmas Appeal 2023 landing page is designed to encourage donations during the festive season, with a focus on helping seriously ill children.
 It combines emotional storytelling with clear calls to action, aiming to connect with potential donors on a personal level.

-What’s interesting, according to Double the Donation, “30% of annual giving happens in December, with about 10% of all annual donations coming in the last three days of the year”.
+What’s interesting, according to Double the Donation, is that “30% of annual giving happens in December, with about 10% of all annual donations coming in the last three days of the year.”
 GOSH’s Christmas campaign fits perfectly into this tendency.

 • The page effectively uses emotional storytelling, focusing on children like Henry, to create a strong emotional connection with visitors.